Northeastern Huskies women's ice hockey

-The Northeastern women's ice hockey team represents Northeastern University.
+The Northeastern Huskies women's ice hockey team represents Northeastern University.
 The Huskies play in the Hockey East conference.

 History

-The women's varsity hockey program started in 1980, and under Don MacLeod, who was named the coach the following season and led the program for ten season.
+The women's varsity hockey program started in 1980 under Don MacLeod, who was named the coach the following season and led the program for ten seasons.
 Northeastern became the first national power in collegiate women's hockey under his direction.
-MacLeod was a former Massachusetts High School hockey coach at both Georgetown Junior-Senior High School and Saugus High School.
-Starting in the 1982–83 season, the lady Huskies had thirteen consecutive winning seasons, including six straight seasons of twenty or more wins between 1986–87 and 1991–92.
+MacLeod was a former Massachusetts high school hockey coach at both Georgetown Junior/Senior High School and Saugus High School.
+Starting in the 1982–83 season, the Huskies had thirteen consecutive winning seasons, including six straight seasons of twenty or more wins between 1986–87 and 1991–92.

 The program's best record was in 1987–88, when the undefeated squad finished 26–0–1, winning its first of three ECAC titles (the others coming in 1989 and 1997), at the time the effective national women's college championship.
-Northeastern has also been the ECAC finalist seven times, as well as winning eighteen women's Beanpot tournaments, including nine straight between 1984 and 1991–92.
-The Huskies' all-time best mark for wins was in 2022-23 with 34 so far.
+Northeastern has also been the ECAC finalist seven times, as well as winning twenty women's Beanpot tournaments, including nine straight between 1984 and 1991–92.
+The Huskies' all-time best mark for wins was in 2022–23 with 34 so far.

 The program's career scoring leader is Alina Müller, currently with 98 goals and 156 assists for 254 points, while Kendall Coyne is the career goals leader with 141.
-Coyne also holds the single season goal and points record with 50 goals and 84 points in the 2015-2016 season.
-The previous single-season goal and points leader was Vicky Sunohara, with 51 goals and 78 points in 1988-89.
+Coyne also holds the single season goal and points record with 50 goals and 84 points in the 2015–2016 season.
+The previous single-season goal and points leader was Vicky Sunohara, with 51 goals and 78 points in 1988–89.

-From 2017-2023, the Huskies played in seven consecutive Hockey East championships, winning six in a row from 2018-2023.
-Alina Müller (2019–2020, 2021-2022, 2022-2023) and Aerin Frankel (2017-2018, 2018-2019, 2020-2021) won the tournament MVP honors.
-The Huskies set a record for most goals in a women's Hockey East championship game with their 9-1 win over the University of Connecticut Huskies in 2020.
+From 2017–2024, the Huskies played in eight consecutive Hockey East championships, winning six in a row from 2018–2023.
+Alina Müller (2019–2020, 2021–2022, 2022–2023) and Aerin Frankel (2017–2018, 2018–2019, 2020–2021) won the tournament MVP honors.
+The Huskies set a record for most goals in a women's Hockey East championship game with their 9–1 win over the University of Connecticut Huskies in 2020.